Everett-Clark-Jennifer-Lewis-NLP/NLP-Project/README.md

 ***
 ## <a name="findings"></a>Key Findings:
+### 1. The best model performance was the ---
-### 1. Modeling with Bi-grams and Tri-Grams increased model efficiency
+### 2. Modeling with Bi-grams and Tri-Grams increased model efficiency

 ***
 ## <a name="dictionary"></a>Data Dictionary